 - If your dog is painful in some way (even unrelated to their cancer), they may be unwilling to eat.14

-It’s important to note that these side effects may not occur until 2-5 days post treatment,4 so if your dog is not eating after chemotherapy treatments – even a few days afterwards – it may be due to chemo.
+It’s important to note that these digestive upset side effects may not occur until 2-5 days post-treatment,4 so if your dog is not eating after chemotherapy treatments – even a few days afterward – it may be due to chemo.

 What You Can Do at Home to Help Your Dog Eat